 Refueling after a workout

-Vegan nutrition experts teach us that our meals should be approximately 1/3 vegetables, 1/3 whole grains, and 1/3 nuts or legumes.
-Why should our post-workout meals be any different?
+Vegan nutrition experts teach us that our meals should be approximately 1/2 vegetables, 1/4 whole grains, and 1/4 nuts or legumes.
 After I workout, I usually crave a well-rounded meal with all three of the above food groups.
 Still, I always check in with my body and see what it feels like eating, as I talk about in Healthy Dieting Tips.

 Replenish with electolytes

-If you engage in high intensity workouts where you’re sweating profusely, it’s important to replenish your electrolytes, fluids containing ions that conduct electricity in our bodies.
+If we engage in high intensity workouts where you’re sweating profusely, it’s important to replenish out electrolytes, fluids containing ions that conduct electricity in our bodies.
 After hot yoga class, I usually have a big bottle of coconut water from Harmless Harvest.
 Coconut water is nature’s gatorade.
 It’s incredibly hydrating and rich in B vitamins, amino, acids, and electrolytes, all of which get depleted when we sweat.
 Unfortunately, most commercial brands of coconut water undergo chemical processing and heating, killing its beneficial properties, and making it taste strange.
-So try to only purchase raw coconut water from brands like Harmless Harvest and Copra.
-Harmless Harvest can be found at Whole Foods and most health food stores.
+Raw coconut water like Harmless Harvest can be found at Whole Foods and most health food stores.

 Other good sources of electrolytes are sea salt, avocados, dark leafy greens, and nuts and legumes.